leonadler/immutablets/README.md

 npm install immutablets
 ```

-Define application state as a class decorated with @Immutable:
+Define your application state as a class decorated with `@Immutable`:

 ```
 import { Immutable } from 'immutablets';